OscarLezcano/Proyecto/README.md

 -   **Authentication:** secure, persistent login with JWT.
 -   **CRUD operations for Products:** create, read, update and delete products from the graphical interface.
+-   **Add and delete customers:** admins are able to create and delete users.
+-   **Sales view:** table for visualizing all sales information.

 ## 💻 Tech Stack